-Xulane is indicated for the prevention of pregnancy in women who elect to use a transdermal patch as a method of contraception.Limitation of Use:
+Xulane is indicated for the prevention of pregnancy in women with a body mass index (BMI) < 30 kg/m2 for whom a transdermal delivery system is an appropriate method of contraception.

-Cigarette Smoking and Serious Cardiovascular Risks
+- Cigarette Smoking and Serious Cardiovascular Events

 Do not prescribe Xulane to women who are known to have the following conditions:

-Thromboembolic Disorders and Other Vascular Problems
+Thromboembolic Disorders and Other Vascular Conditions

-PK Profile of Ethinyl Estradiol
+Ethinyl Estradiol Exposure

 Risk of liver enzyme elevations with concomitant hepatitis C treatment

 - Discontinue Xulane prior to starting therapy with the combination drug regimen ombitasvir/paritaprevir/ritonavir, with or without dasabuvir.

 - Xulane is contraindicated in women with uncontrolled hypertension or hypertension with vascular disease.

 - For women with well-controlled hypertension, monitor blood pressure and stop Xulane if blood pressure rises significantly.